matthewjones/nitkdsample/_students/02-tests.md

 ---
-title: "Promotion Test (SIMSA) Formalities and Procedures"
+title: "Promotion Test Formalities and Procedures"
 excerpt: "Promotion tests are very important events.
 They are symbolic of graduation from one level of learning to the next higher level.
 Therefore, they are very serious and formal.
 Your best attitude, manners, and discipline are equally as important as your physical performance."
 layout: single
 sitemap: true